Ricadi: History

 The origins of Ricadi are unknown.
 According to legend, it was probably founded at the time of the Saracen invasions, during or after the 10th century.
 By this time, the Saracens had settled around Rombiolo.

 Ricadi appears to have been almost reduced to rubble by the earthquake which struck towards the end of the 18th century, it was also heavily damaged by the one which struck at the beginning of the 20th century.

 The place-name 'Ricade' or 'Rigade' appeared for the first time in the 16th and 17th centuries, and suggests a derivation from the surname 'Riga' or 'Rigà', which was quite surname in Calabria.

 Over the centuries Ricadi has been populated by Greeks, Romans, Byzantines, and Normans: they built and blasted road and defensive infrastructures (roads, bridges, towers defending coasts and rivers).
 Many archaeological discoveries are still visible; others are well protected, being houses in the National Museum of Reggio Calabria.

 For a time, Ricadi was ancillary to the town of Tropea.
 In 1799 the Ricadesi obtained their independence thanks to Championnet, a French general who conquered the Kingdom of Naples (which Ricadi was formerly part of).

 Ricadi became a municipality of the Monteleone district (now Vibo Valentia), belonging to Calabria Ulteriore, because of a rule set in 1811.

 Before becoming one of the main tourist destinations of the lower Tyrrhennian Sea, Grotticelle was populated by people who lived on agriculture and fishing.
 By the mid '80s, this place became one of the main economic driving force of the overall economy of Ricadi.
 Thanks to tourism, over the past decades, incomes and living standards have increasingly improved for local inhabitants (according to some, the per capita income of the little town is one of the highest in Calabria).

 Near Grotticelle hundreds of tourist structures have been built: these include camping-sites, tourist villages located near the sea, 2 to 5 star hotels, residences and farm holidays located in the hills.

+Demographics

 Culture

 "The Farming Museum" (Museo d’Arte Contadina), opened to the public in May 1992.
 The collection, made up by near to 500 finds, shows variety rudimentary farming machinery, tools to process local crops such as flax and broom fibre, and terracotta ware.
 Housed by the Giuseppe Berto Conference Centre, the collection is on permanent display.